JG8203/ttblt/README.md

 * simplified patching logic that uses a local entropy measure within sequences to determine patching, with some very basic thresholding
 * adding cross-attention onto existing layers from the pretrained model to attend to the patches

 The example uses Qwen 2.5 3B (as the original paper experimented with Llama, so I figured some variety would be interesting).
 It uses the Alpaca dataset, in pretty much the standard Torchtune single device fine tune recipe.
-Surprisingly, it gets to reasonable results even with this configuration.

 Note that the recipe is modified to:
 * Allow non-strict loading of the Qwen checkpoint as we have the extra BLT params
-* Specifically filter out the token embeddings, as we dump those in favor of learning a simple byte specific embedding (which hopefully doesn't do too much, but I haven't really ablated anything)
+* Specifically filter out the token embeddings, as we dump those in favor of learning a simple byte specific embedding
+* Add a patch based generation function, and load the unusual checkpoint

-For memory purposes the cross-attention is limited to the last 6 layers of the Qwen model - it runs in 24GB of VRAM, but pretty slowly (there is a definitely a lot to optimize and no profiling has been done).
+For memory purposes the cross-attention is limited to the 1/3 of the layers of the Qwen model - it runs in 24GB of VRAM, but pretty slowly (there is a definitely a lot to optimize and no profiling has been done).